pointandclickinterface/image-processing/README.md

 ## Google Drive Image Cropper

-Takes a folder of images on google drive and crops the for use with DC Gans.
+Takes a folder of images on Google Drive and crops the images for use with DC Gans or any other square same sized image need.